ycm-core/YouCompleteMe/README.md

         cmake -G "<generator>" . ~/.vim/bundle/YouCompleteMe/third_party/ycmd/third_party/cregex
         cmake --build . --target _regex --config Release

-    where `<generator>` is the same generator used in the previous step.
+    where `<generator>` is the same generator used in the previous steps.

 6. Set up support for additional languages, as desired: